-Upon retirement, COC will accept an original document from the entity holding the account that reflects any distributions of the account balance, any lump sums taken and any regular payments.
+Upon retirement, COCthe PHA will accept an original document dated within the appropriate benefit year from the entity holding the account that reflects any distributions of the account balance, any lump sums taken and any regular payments.

-After retirement, COC will accept an original document from the entity holding the account dated no earlier than 12 months before that reflects any distributions of the account balance, any lump sums taken and any regular payments.
+After retirement, COCthe PHA will accept an original document from the entity holding the account dated within the appropriate benefit year that reflects any distributions of the account balance, any lump sums taken and any regular payments.